disuye/Bitcoin-Block-Clock-Minimalist/README.md

 ## Install

-Download the Saver ZIP or compile everything yourself using the Xcode project.
+Download the ZIP or compile everything yourself using the Xcode project.

 Tested on macOS 10.12 thru 11.4.
 May or may not work on other versions.